mittsq/dodgypilot/readme.md

 # Welcome to dodgypilot

 ## What is it and why is it dodgy?
-Dodgypilot is a dodgy fork of comma.ai's openpilot, with driver monitoring, forward collision warning disabled and panda safety altered.
+Dodgypilot is a dodgy fork of comma.ai's openpilot, with driver monitoring and forward collision warning disabled, and panda safety altered.
 Do not enable uploader while using this fork, otherwise your device will be banned.

 ## General information
 Fork should only be used on a TSS-P Toyota/Lexus vehicle as there are stock features being replaced with vehicle specific features.